comparing-landscapes/comparing-landscapes.github.io/index.md

 - Is the submission formulated in a comprehensible manner?
 - Does the submission meet all formal criteria (abstract length, formatting etc.)?

-**Acceptance notifications** will be circulated by 15 February 2023.
+**Acceptance notifications** will be circulated by the 1st of March 2023.
 There is no conference fee.
 Refreshments and conference dinner will be offered free of charge.

 ## Code of Conduct